Genrih17/eks-cluster/Readme.md

 `terraform apply`

+**Run the following command to retrieve the access credentials for your cluster and configure kubectl.**

+ `aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)`

+> You can now use kubectl to manage your cluster and deploy Kubernetes configurations to it.

 **Deploy Kubernetes Resources:**

 > After the Terraform deployment is complete, deploy Kubernetes resources, including Pods, Deployments, and Services.